The Subnet Mask and Slash Notation

 ip bits

-We use the subnet mask to separate network and host bits in an IP address.
-For 32 IP bits, we use 32 subnet mask bits.
+The subnet mask separates network and host bits in an IP address.
+For 32 IP bits, 32 subnet mask bits are used.
 Subnet mask bits and IP address bits have one-to-one relations.
-The first subnet mask bit relates with the first IP bit, the second subnet mask bit with the second IP bit, and so on til the last bit.
+The first subnet mask bit relates to the first IP bit, the second subnet mask bit to the second IP bit, and so on til the last bit.

 ip bit and subnet relation